GitHubSachin/CustomThreadPool/readme.md

 3. when work is added from pool thread it goes to its local queue
 4. when work is added from non pool thread it goes to global queue
-5. pool threads are processing work in this order -check local queue, for new item
+5. pool threads are processing work in this order
+(1) check local queue for new item,
--check global queue, for new item
+(2) check global queue for new item,
--get item from neighbour.
+(3) get item from neighbour thread.

 ## Performance Benchmark